+b.
 Metrics for the Sentry service can now be reported using either JMX or console.
 To obtain the metrics in JSON format, you can use the Sentry Web Server which by default, listens on port 51000.
-Use the following properties to enable and configure metric reports.
+To enable reporting of metrics: